zakaahmed1/Blackjack_Game/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-For this project we simply need Python and some additional packages to handle sounds and colors (details listed below in <li><a href="#prerequisites">Prerequisites</a></li>).
+For this project we simply need Python and some additional packages to handle sounds and colors (details listed below in <a href="#prerequisites">Prerequisites</a>).
 Make sure to download the entire repository as the code needs the .mp3 files to be able to run.

 ### Prerequisites